 Fort Belvoir, VA 22060-5546.

-(iv) The contracting officer must send the report not later than 20 days after the Government Accountability Office (GAO) notifies the agency by telephone that a protest has been filed.
-If the GAO decides to use the express option and the contracting officer concludes that the report cannot be furnished in time, he/she must notify the appropriate office in (i)-(iii) at once so that it may request an extension from GAO.
+(iv) The Contracting officer must send the report not later than 20 days after the GAO notifies the agency by telephone that a protest has been filed.
+If the GAO decides to use the express option and the Contracting officer concludes that the report cannot be furnished in time, he/she must notify the appropriate office in (i)-(iii) at once so that it may request an extension from GAO.

-(2) Before forwarding the report to the GAO Comptroller General, the addressees in paragraphs (a)(3)(i)(1)(i)-(iii) of this section must review the report and recommend any changes required to ensure that the report is accurate, complete, and legally sufficient.
+(2) Before forwarding the report to the GAO Comptroller General, the addressees in paragraphs (a)(3)(i)(1)(i)-(iii) of this section must review the report and recommend any changes required to ensure the report is accurate, complete, and legally sufficient.

 (b) Protests before award.
-See .
+See Appendix GG.

-(1)(A) The contracting officer must prepare a determination and findings (D&F) for HCA approval when it is necessary to request authorization to award a contract notwithstanding a protest.
+(1)(A) The Contracting officer must prepare a determination and findings (D&F) for HCA approval when it is necessary to request authorization to award a contract notwithstanding a protest.
 This authority is non-delegable.
 The D&F must clearly address –

 (1) Whether significant adverse consequences will necessarily occur if the stay is not overridden;